A Question for Linguists

 God, Google Trends must be useful for you lot.

-To those linguists who eyes lit up reading that, it seems that impostor is the preferred spelling for books and publications, whereas imposter is preferred by those online.
-Weird innit?
+It seems that imposter is the preferred spelling for print media while imposter is preferred by those online.
+Weird innit? ↩︎